dylantodd/dylantodd.github.io/README.md

 Economics from the University of Wyoming, and utilize that knowledge in my attempts to
 tackle big data questions.

-I also enjoy reading, exploring the mountains, snowboarding and travelling.
+I also enjoy reading, exploring the mountains, snowboarding and traveling.

 I am an alumni of [Phillips Exeter Academy](https://www.exeter.edu/), and a student of both
 [Laramie County Community College](https://www.lccc.wy.edu/) and the [University of Wyoming](http://www.uwyo.edu/).